robstoll/atrium/README.md

 [example pom.xml](https://github.com/robstoll/atrium/tree/v0.8.0-beta/misc/maven/example-pom.xml)
 which includes the necessary dependencies.

 That is all, you are all set.
-The next section shows how to use Atrium.
+Jump to [Examples](#examples) which shows how to use Atrium.

 ## JS